 Canadian radio frequency laws require transmitter signals to time-out (or quit) after several seconds of transmission - which may not be long enough for HomeLink® to pick up the signal during programming.
 Similar to this Canadian law, some U.S. gate operators are designed to time-out in the same manner.

-process to prevent possible overheating of the garage door or gate motor.
+It may be helpful to unplug the device during the cycling process to prevent possible overheating of the garage 3 door or gate motor.